 Acclimatization: Locals vs. Visitors

 The human body is remarkably adaptable, and with time, it can adjust to the reduced oxygen levels at high altitudes through a process known as acclimatization.
-For locals, this adjustment period can vary but typically ranges from a few weeks to a few months.
-During this time, their bodies gradually increase the production of red blood cells, enhancing the oxygen-carrying capacity of their blood, among other physiological changes.
+For locals, this adjustment period can vary but typically ranges from a few weeks to a few months after arriving to altitude.
+During this time, local’ bodies gradually increase the production of red blood cells, enhancing the oxygen-carrying capacity of their blood, among other physiological changes.
+While this process starts almost immediately upon arrival to elevation, and as a result of the changes our body makes in the short-term, the full effect and gradual increase in Hemoglobin takes time.

 Visitors, on the other hand, have a much shorter window to acclimate.
 The average tourist might spend only a few days to a week in Breckenridge, which is often not enough time.
 However, most visitors can moderately adapt within 24 to 48 hours, enough to comfortably enjoy many of the town’s lower-intensity activities.
 Herein lies the rub, the most common activities in the Breckenridge Elevation are NOT lower intensity.
 Skiing, Hiking, Biking, Rafting, etc are all high-intensity, oxygen consuming activities.
 It’s critical to take steps to help your body cope with Breckenridge’s Elevation if you plan to be active.